The American Friends of Herculaneum

 Each is pursuing exciting, new work in the study of ancient Herculaneum.
 Their reports will appear

 The American Friends of Herculaneum since 2018 have sponsored two to three annual scholarships for graduate and undergraduate students of ancient Herculaneum.
-The awards are typically announced in early Spring, and funding is typically available by April.
+The competition typically opens in early Spring.
 Contact by email herculaneum@byu.edu for further information.

 Above, Katy Knortz, AFoH Scholar 2018, studies pottery remains at Cappabiancha, Pollena Trocchia (NA) alongside other participants in the Apolline Project.